sampow50/kanban-task-board/README.md

 ## How It Works

-Each task belongs to one of three columns.
+Each task belongs to one of four columns.
 The React app keeps the board in state, so creating, deleting, or dragging a task updates the affected columns immediately.
 Changes are saved to a Supabase PostgreSQL database, so the board looks the same when you come back to it.

 ## Project Structure